Vaagai Sooda Vaa

-Vaagai Sooda Vaa is a 2011 Tamil-language period drama film directed by A. Sarkunam, making it his second film after Kalavani (2010).
+Vaagai Sooda Vaa is a 2011 Indian Tamil-language historical romance film written and directed by A. Sarkunam.
 It stars Vimal and Ineya, with Bhagyaraj, Ponvannan and Thambi Ramaiah playing supporting roles.
-The film is a period piece set in the 1960s in a remote village in Tamil Nadu.
-The film released on 30 September 2011 to mostly positive reviews but become an average grosser.
+The film set in the 1960s in a remote village in Tamil Nadu.
+It was released on 30 September 2011 to mostly positive reviews but become an average grosser.
 The film was subsequently honored with the National Film Award for Best Feature Film in Tamil for 2012.

 Plot

 The story is set in the 1960s.
 Veluthambi (Vimal) is a graduate aspiring for a government job.
 His father Annamalai (Bhagyaraj) advises him to work temporarily for an NGO that helps in educating rural children so that he will be given a priority for a government job.
 Velu, although uninterested, joins the NGO and gets appointed as a teacher in a small dry village which lacks basic facilities.
 The entire village works for a rich landlord named JP (Ponvannan), who owns a brick factory.
 Velu tries to convince the villagers to send their kids to learn, but in vain.

 Madhiarasi (Ineya) owns a tea shop in the village with her brother (Dhashwanth) and falls in love with Velu.
 Also, the village kids play pranks on Velu, which irritates him.
-Velu understands that the villagers are exploited by JP, owing to their illiteracy by not paying them properly.
-Velu tries to make the villagers understand JP's true colour, but they do not believe him as they see JP as their savior.
+Velu understands that the villagers are exploited by JP, owing to their illiteracy by not paying the real wages for their labour.
+Velu tries to make the villagers understand JP's true colours, but they do not believe him as they see JP as their savior.

-Finally, the villagers understand that they are being cheated, and they demand proper payment for the bricks made by them.
+Finally, the villagers understand that they are being cheated, and demand proper wages for the bricks made by them.
 They also realize the value of education and send their kids to learn under Velu.
 Now, Velu gets a government job but turns down the offer as he prefers to continue working for the NGO, which gives him satisfaction.
 In a few days, he gets a letter from the NGO, stating that it is closing down due to financial difficulties.
 Velu worries as he is jobless and decides to work along with villagers in making bricks.
 The villagers come for the rescue and want him to continue as a teacher for their kids, and in turn, they agree to pay him.
 Velu also marries Madhi, and the movie ends with him feeling proud that the villagers understood the value of education.